guildedts/guilded.ts/.changeset/beige-peaches-worry.md

 ---
-'guilded-api-typings': patch
+'guilded-api-typings': minor
 ---

-# Features

--   Change `Routes` into a class
+feat: change `Routes` into a class

-# Docs

--   Add examples